Retirement Services Program

 Benefit Fact Sheet

-The Army G-1 Retirement Services Program provides assistance to Soldiers and their Families preparing for and transitioning to retirement, Families of Soldiers who die on active duty, and Retired Soldiers and their Families.
-Through a network of Retirement Services Officers (RSOs) at major Army installations worldwide, they: 1) provide counseling to these groups on their rights, benefits and entitlements, 2) assist with Survivor Benefit Plan (SBP) elections, and 3) keep the retiree population informed of law and benefit changes.
+The Army Soldier for Life Retirement Services Program provides assistance to Soldiers and their Families preparing for and transitioning to retirement, Families of Soldiers who die on active duty and Retired Soldiers, surviving Spouses and their Families.
+Through a network of Retirement Services Officers (RSOs) at major Army installations, National Guard State Headquarters, and Army Reserve Regional Support Commands worldwide, they: 1) provide counseling to these groups on their rights, benefits and entitlements, 2) assist with Survivor Benefit Plan (SBP) elections, 3) assist with Reserve Component Survivor Benefit Plan (RCSBP) elections and 4) keep the retiree population informed of law and benefit changes.

 Pre-retirement services of local RSOs are available to active duty, ARNG, and USAR Soldiers and their Families.
-Post-retirement program services are available to all Retired Soldiers and their Families.
+Post-retirement program services are available to all Retired Soldiers, surviving Spouses, and their Families.

 Major program components include:

-Special provisions will be made for medically retiring Soldiers who are so severely wounded/injured that neither the Soldier nor a Family member are able to attend a pre-retirement/SBP briefing.
-Such special briefings will be conducted no later than the start of the Physical Evaluation Board (PEB) process.
+- Special provisions will be made for medically retiring Soldiers who are so severely wounded/injured that neither the Soldier nor a Family member are able to attend a pre-retirement/SBP briefing.
+Such special briefings will be conducted during the Integrated Disability Evaluation System (IDES) process.

 Pre-retirement briefing policy